ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 auto const [subscriptionElementAddr, arcAddr, otherAddr] = event.GetTriple();
 // `subscriptionElementAddr` is sc-address of source sc-element
 // (listen it in sc-event).
-// `arcAddr` is sc-address of removable output sc-arc from `subscriptionElementAddr`.
+// `arcAddr` is sc-address of erasable outgoing sc-arc from `subscriptionElementAddr`.
 // `otherAddr` is sc-address of target sc-element of `arcAddr`.
 ...
       </code></pre>